UMP 94x40 [3xM10] GW F550 Silver Black Lina / N52 - search holder

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.
+- Significant importance in advanced technologically fields – find application in HDD drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: